Muscular Endurance is as important as Traditional Strength Training, Balance, and Flexibility.

-In muscular endurance exercises, you have to do more repetitions with light weights and not otherwise.
+In exercises for muscular endurance, you have to do more repetitions with light weights and not otherwise.
 Start with very light weights or dumbbells until you’ve gotten used to them, and only then progress.
 Consistency is critical for optimal results.
-It’s crucial to do it right the first time, so if you can hire a coach to help you out, do so.
+Doing it right the first time is crucial, so if you can hire a coach to help you, do so.

 Instead of dumbbells, you can even use resistance bands or wrist weights.